Swida-Alba/light_controller_v2/README.md

 | 0        | 0        | 0        | 0        | 0        | 0        | 1        | 0        | 1        | 0        |

-In the above example, the shift will be applied once at the end of the second "day". the D of the LD 2 (sect 5) will be extended by 8 hours to 20 hours (72000000 ms).
+In the above example, the shift will be applied once at the end of the second "day".
+The `D` of the `LD 2` (`sect 5`) will be extended by 8 hours to 20 hours (72000000 ms).

 If you need to advance the LD 3 by 8 hours, you can simply set the `shiftN` to 1 and the `shiftTime[shiftN]` to a negative value, for example,